nirajmodi19/Face_Recognition_Using_OpenFace_Simplified/README.md

 	 6. 'align-images.py'              ---> Python file used to align the training images.
 	 7. 'classifier_train.py'          ---> Python file to train a classifier and dump a 'classifier.pkl' file.
 	 8. 'recognition_using_webcam.py'  ---> Python file to recognize images using webcam.
+	 9. './samples'  		   ---> Contains sample images of the application

 Steps :-

    1. Clone or Download the repository.